opsmatters/newrelic-batch/README.md

 config.setAlertChannels(EmailChannelParser.parse(reader));
 is.close();
 ```
-Note that alert channels, policies or conditions can be imported or exported using files in either CSV, XLS or XLSX format.
-The file format is derived from the extension of the filename (either .csv, .xls or .xlsx).
+**Note** that alert channels, policies or conditions can be imported or exported using files in either CSV, XLS or XLSX format, where the file format is derived from the extension of the filename (either .csv, .xls or .xlsx).
 The "worksheet" parameter defines the name of the sheet containing the required data if the file is a workbook in either XLS or XLSX format.

 The following parsers have been included for alert channels: